Nutrition

 How do MOS and FOS prebiotics support dog gut health?

 These compounds work through different pathways to maintain digestive harmony.
 When dogs consume these prebiotics, they encourage the proliferation of helpful microbes.
-This process naturally crowds out the less desirable bacteria.
+This process naturally helps maintain a healthy balance against less desirable bacteria.
+I often link this concept to our dog gut immune connection guide.

 What is the difference between MOS and FOS?